Travis Roy: Personal life and death

 After graduating from Boston University with a degree in communications, Roy permanently moved to Boston, Massachusetts.
 He cited the independence he was able to have in the city as the reason for the move.
 While this move gave him more freedom than he would have had in his hometown, he still required home aides around the clock to help him with daily activities such as getting dressed, taking his medicine, and eating.

 Roy and Sports Illustrated writer E.M.
-Swift wrote his autobiography (as told to), Eleven Seconds, in 1998.
+Swift wrote his autobiography, Eleven Seconds, in 1998.
 Roy's book outlines his life before and after his injury, focusing on the devastation his injury brought him as well as the perseverance and fortitude he exhibited afterward.
-The book is titled for the amount of time Roy spent playing for Boston University before his injury.
+The book's title refers to the amount of time Roy spent playing for Boston University before his injury.

-Roy died on October 29, 2020, at the age of 45, from complications of a recent surgery.
+Roy died on October 29, 2020, at the age of 45, of complications from a recent surgery.